 Custom EHR Development vs Ready-Made Solutions

-Custom EHR software development is usually justified when you have:
+Custom EHR software development or EMR software development is usually justified when you have:

 2. Pros and cons comparison (build vs buy vs hybrid)